Travel.State.Gov > International Travel > Country Information > United Kingdom International Travel Information

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of the United Kingdom.

-Credible information indicates terrorist groups continue plotting possible near-term attacks in Europe.
-All European countries remain potentially vulnerable to attacks from transnational terrorist organizations.
-The UK Security Service, commonly known as MI5, publishes specific reasons for any changes in the threat level and recommended actions for the public via its UK threat levels website.
+Terrorist groups continue plotting possible near-term attacks in Europe.
+The UK Security Service publishes specific reasons for any changes in the threat level and recommended actions for the public via its UK threat levels website.

 Avoid areas of demonstrations if possible, and be careful within the vicinity of demonstrations.
+Demonstrations occur frequently in and around city centers and areas where tourists frequent.
 Even demonstrations intended to be peaceful can turn confrontational and possibly escalate to violence.
-Stay current with media coverage of local events and be aware of your surroundings.

-The phone number for police/fire/ambulance emergency services – the equivalent of 911 in the United States – is 999 in the United Kingdom and 112 in Gibraltar.
+The phone number for police/fire/ambulance emergency services is 999 in the United Kingdom and 112 in Gibraltar.
 You should also use these numbers to report security threats or suspicious packages.
-Also see information for calling police from abroad.
+Also see information for contacting police from abroad.

 Victims of Crime: Report crimes to the local police at 999 (United Kingdom) or 112 (Gibraltar) and contact the U.S. Embassy at +(44) (20) 7499-9000.